 2. For Payment of Health Services that You Receive.
 We may use and/or disclose your protected health information to bill and receive payment for the health services you receive from us.
 For example, we may provide your health information to our billing or claims department to prepare a bill or statement to send to your insurance company, including Medicare or Medicaid, or another group or individual responsible for payment of your health services.

 3. For Our Health Care Operations.
 We perform many activities to help assess and improve the health or other services that we provide.
-Such activities include participating in medical or nursing training programs or education, performing quality reviews, conducting patient opinion surveys, developing clinical guidelines and protocols, engaging in case management and care coordination, business management, insurance or legal compliance reviews, participating in accreditation surveys such as the Joint Commission for the Accreditation of Healthcare Organizations.
-These activities are referred to as “healthcare operations.”
+Such activities include, but are not limited to, participating in medical or nursing training programs or education, performing quality reviews, conducting patient opinion surveys, developing clinical guidelines and protocols, engaging in case management and care coordination, business management, insurance or legal compliance reviews, and participating in accreditation surveys such as the Joint Commission for the Accreditation of Healthcare Organizations.

 There are circumstances where we may use and/or disclose your health information without first obtaining your written authorization for purposes other than for treatment, payment or healthcare operations.
 Except for specific situations where the law requires us to use and disclose information (such as reports of birth to the health department or reports of abuse or neglect to social services), we have listed all these permitted uses and disclosure in this section.

 1. For Public Health Activities.
 We may use or disclose health information to a public health authority that is authorized by law to collect or receive information in order to report communicable diseases and child abuse, or to the FDA to report medical device or product related events.
 In certain limited situations, we may also disclose information to notify a person exposed to a communicable disease.